nrinaudo/kantan.csv/csv_sinks.md

 ---
-layout: tutorial
+layout: scala mdocorial
 title: "What can CSV data be written to?"
-section: tutorial
+section: scala mdocorial
 sort_order: 17
 ---

-All the encoding tutorials, such as [this](serialising_collections.html) one, matter-of-factly call the [`asCsvWriter`] method of [`File`], when [`File`] does not in fact have such a method.
+All the encoding scala mdocorials, such as [this](serialising_collections.html) one, matter-of-factly call the [`asCsvWriter`] method of [`File`], when [`File`] does not in fact have such a method.
 This works thanks to the [`CsvSink`] type class.